gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 - Cognito sign up and sign in is managed by **user pools**
 - CloudFront can force HTTPS by setting the **Viewer Protocol Policy**
-- When deploying w/ Elastic Beanstalk, you need to create a security group allowing access to your RDS DB and add it to the auto-scaling group: your app also needs to know the DB connection string
+- When deploying with Elastic Beanstalk, you need to create a security group allowing access to your RDS DB and add it to the auto-scaling group: your app also needs to know the DB connection string
 - **Again: sign up and sign in for Cognito are handled by the user pool**